Mauricio Dubon Player Props: Astros vs. White Sox

-On Saturday, Mauricio Dubon (on the back of going 0-for-3) and the Houston Astros face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+On Sunday, Mauricio Dubon (coming off going 0-for-3) and the Houston Astros face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
 First pitch is at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the White Sox.
+In his most recent game he had a hitless showing (0-for-3) against the White Sox.

 Mauricio Dubon Game Info & Props vs. the White Sox